Do you believe that a company can provide a return of 1,00,000% on its shares in 11 years?

-The application procedure to claim the refund of unclaimed dividends and lost shares from the IEPF Authority is a tricky and tedious process, and it requires a certain degree of technical knowledge.
+The application procedure to claim the refund of lost shares and unclaimed dividends from the IEPF Authority is a tricky and tedious process, and it requires a certain degree of technical knowledge.
 If you hire a legal professional, then you can circumvent this headache as your legal expert will take care of this.
 He will also ensure that the application contains no mistakes to avoid rejection from the IEPF Authority.
 He will also do all the tedious tasks; from collecting the information from the company about the dividend and shares to collecting the required documents to filing the said application.

 If your shares are involved in any family dispute, then the legal expert will come in handy.
 As stated above, it is common for a shareholder to die before appointing any nominee.
 In such a case, the family members of the deceased come to claim his property which includes the shares he bought in his lifetime.
 Nobody wants to leave the shares of Bajaj Finance Ltd. which are worth more than a crore.
 I mean who will want to let go of such shares for nothing.
 And when there are so many claiming members in a family, then there is always a family dispute.
 A legal professional or a legal firm will help you to manage all such disputes related to the ownership of the shares.
 A lawyer knows all the laws and nitty-gritty of the loopholes around the distribution of the family assets, therefore, he can provide you with the best deal possible.